snap-one/docs-driverworks-fundamentals/source/includes/19_driver_icon_management/_1-DRIVERICONMANAGEMENT.md

 </proxies>
 ```

-It's worth noting several attributes in the XML example above.
+It's worth noting several attributes in the XML example to the right.
 First, the \<proxies qty\> tag has a value equal to 3, the amount of proxies this driver uses: one Receiver and two DVD proxies.
 Note that each of the individual proxies uses their own proxy binding IDs: 5001, 5002 and 5003.
 Proxy Binding IDs are required each so the correct icons are displayed.
 Also, this example shows the usefulness of the name= attribute.
 Each of the proxies have a unique name.
 This is especially useful with the multiple instances of DVD sub-proxies.
 In addition to unique driver icons, the use of "Media Player" and "Streaming" for the name attributes will make it easier to distinguish between the two in ComposerPro and Navigators:

 todo img 6